-Research, Writing, Community Engagement, and Project Management
+Research, Writing, Community Organizing, and Management

 As a development professional, I work on nature-community strategies.
-I use my background in science, community engagement, and development, to connect with diverse disciplines and stakeholders who are creating solutions for social and environmental issues in coastal and island communities.
+I use my background in science, community engagement, and development, to connect with diverse stakeholders who are creating solutions for social and environmental issues in coastal and island communities.

 I have worked on community driven movements in marine debris, promoting sustainable fisheries, building marine mammal awareness, and protecting our marine resources from offshore energy.
 My research experience includes marine debris, the Caribbean, fisheries, environmental history and environmental justice.

 I often use social network analysis, citizen science, and grassroots campaigns, as tools to build strong support for meaningful work that is equally inclusive of institutions, organizations, and individuals.
 Basically, I love to connect with communities who live on the sea.
-Other areas I have applied my energy include Corporate Social Responsibility consultations and Branded events.

-Savanah Urban Garden Alliance Rush Winner in 2018
+Savannah Urban Garden Alliance Rush Winner in 2018

 One Hundred Miles 100 in 2018